-New West informs Charter School employees, students, and parents/guardians of New West's policies regarding the use of technology in and out of the classroom.
-New West encourages parents/guardians to discuss these policies with their children to ensure their children understand and comply with such policies.
+Charter School informs its employees, students, and parents/guardians of Charter School's policies regarding the use of technology in and out of the classroom.
+Charter School encourages parents/guardians to discuss these policies with their children to ensure their children understand and comply with such policies.

-2. Education
+Education

-New West employees cannot always be present when bullying incidents occur, so educating students about bullying is a key prevention technique to limit bullying from happening.
-New West advises students that hateful and/or demeaning behavior is inappropriate and unacceptable in our society and at New West and encourages students to practice compassion and respect each other.
+Charter School employees cannot always be present when bullying incidents occur, so educating students about bullying is a key prevention technique to limit bullying from happening.
+Charter School advises students that hateful and/or demeaning behavior is inappropriate and unacceptable in our society and at Charter School and encourages students to practice compassion and respect each other.

-New West educates students to accept all student peers regardless of protected characteristics (including but not limited to actual or perceived sexual orientation, gender identification, physical or cognitive disabilities, race, ethnicity, religion, and immigration status) and about the negative impact of bullying other pupils based on protected characteristics.
+Charter School educates students to accept all student peers regardless of protected characteristics (including but not limited to actual or perceived sexual orientation, gender identification, physical or cognitive disabilities, race, ethnicity, religion, and immigration status) and about the negative impact of bullying other students based on protected characteristics.

-New West's bullying prevention education also discusses the differences between appropriate and inappropriate behaviors and includes sample situations to help students learn and practice appropriate behavior and to develop techniques and strategies to respond in a non-aggressive way to bullying-type behaviors.
+Charter School's bullying prevention education also discusses the differences between appropriate and inappropriate behaviors and includes sample situations to help students learn and practice appropriate behavior and to develop techniques and strategies to respond in a non-aggressive way to bullying-type behaviors.
 Students will also develop confidence and learn how to advocate for themselves and others, and when to go to an adult for help.

-New West informs New West employees, students, and parents/guardians of this Policy and encourages parents/guardians to discuss this Policy with their children to ensure their children understand and comply with this Policy.
+Charter School informs Charter School employees, students, and parents/guardians of this Policy and encourages parents/guardians to discuss this Policy with their children to ensure their children understand and comply with this Policy.

-3. Professional Development
+Professional Development

-New West annually makes available the online training module developed by the California Department of Education pursuant Education Code section 32283.5(a) to its certificated employees and all other New West employees who have regular interaction with pupils.
+Charter School annually makes available the online training module developed by the California Department of Education pursuant Education Code section 32283.5(a) to its certificated employees and all other Charter School employees who have regular interaction with students.

-New West informs certificated employees about the common signs that a student is a target of bullying including:
+Charter School informs certificated employees about the common signs that a student is a target of bullying including: